 I hope you're going to stay on top of it.

-Americans who want to see a president investigated or to demand that the investigation have integrity, be neutral and unbiased, and we have never seen that with this Mueller or now the House Judiciary Committee is wrong.
+Americans who want to see a president investigated ought to demand that the investigation have integrity, be neutral, and unbiased.

 Americans must protest.